spenserblack/fancy-tree/README.md

 *You can edit a config file by calling `fancy-tree --edit-config [CONFIG]`.

-The configuration files are Lua modules, which makes them runnable scripts.
+The configuration files are Lua modules, which makes them runnable scripts and allow for complex behavior if wanted.
 This tool provides a small API under the `fancytree` global table.
-The `fancytree` table provides:

-- `is_unix`: A boolean that is `true` on Unix systems and `false` everywhere else.
-- `os`: A string with the name of the operating system.
-- `glob_matches`: A function that takes a glob and a filename and returns `true` if they match.
+Check out [`lua/meta`](./lua/meta/) to see the available utilities.

 ### `config.lua`